-Let $\ell = x_0 + \ell_1 x_1 + \dots + \ell_nx_n$ be a minimal support of $F$.
+Let $\ell \in \S_1$ be a minimal support of $F$.
 If $f_{\ell}$ had degree $d$, then $F$ would have GAD-rank $> d$ by \Cref{lem:degfL}.
 Therefore, we conclude that all the coefficients of degree-$d$ monomials of $f_{\ell}$ must vanish for such a minimal $\ell$.
-By inspecting \cref{eq:fgammaexps}, we see that the monomial coefficient of $x_i^d$ is of the form $(d-|\a|)!\a!F_{\a}\c_i^d + \k[\c_i]_{\leq d-1}$, so a degree-$d$ univariate polynomial in $\c_i$.
+By inspecting \cref{eq:fgammaexps}, we see that the monomial coefficient of $x_i^d$ is of the form $d!F_{0}\c_i^d + \k[\c_i]_{\leq d-1}$, namely, a degree-$d$ univariate polynomial in $\c_i$.
 Hence, there are at most $d$ choices for each $\c_i$, so at most $d^n$ choices for such a minimal $\ell$.
-Since the above argument was performed on a generic chart of $\P^n(\k)$, this shows that the number of minimal supports is finite, and that they are all projectively equivalent to one of the $\ell$'s computed as above. \end{proof}
+Since the above argument was performed on a generic chart of $\P^n(\k)$, the minimal supports are all computed as above. \end{proof}

 \begin{remark} The proof of \Cref{prop:FinitelyManyMinimalSupports} shows that the coefficients of degree-$d$ pure powers in $f_{\c}$ define a zero-dimensional ideal in $\k[\c]$.
-However, it also shows that \emph{all} the coefficients of degree-$d$ terms in $f_{\c}$ must vanish for a minimal $\ell$, if the corresponding rank does not exceed $d$.
-Thus, except for small cases (e.g., $F = xy \in \S_2$ has $2$ minimal supports), the bound of \Cref{prop:FinitelyManyMinimalSupports} is not expected to be sharp: the additional minor conditions typically imply that the number of minimal supports is much lower than $d^n$. \end{remark}
+However, it also shows that \emph{every} coefficient of degree-$d$ terms in $f_{\c}$ must vanish for a minimal support, if the corresponding rank does not exceed $d$.
+Thus, except for small cases (e.g., $F = x_0x_1 \in \S_2$ has $2$ minimal supports), the bound of \Cref{prop:FinitelyManyMinimalSupports} is not expected to be sharp: the additional vanishing conditions typically imply that the number of minimal supports is much lower than $d^n$. \end{remark}

 \begin{corollary} Let $F \in \S_d$ be a form of local cactus rank at most $d$.
 Then $F$ has at most $d^n$ minimal local apolar schemes. \end{corollary} \begin{proof} Let $\Z \subset \P^n(\k)$ be a minimal local apolar scheme to $F$.
 By \cite[Prop.
-2.11-(iv)]{CI12}, its socle degree $\mathfrak{a}(\Z)$ satisfies $\mathfrak{a}(\Z) + 1 \leq \len \Z \leq d$, hence by \cite[Prop.
+2.11-(iv)]{CI12}, the socle degree $\mathfrak{a}(\Z)$ of the Artinian algebra defining $\Z$ satisfies $\mathfrak{a}(\Z) + 1 \leq \len \Z \leq d$, hence by \cite[Prop.
 4.3]{BOT24} the scheme $\Z$ is evinced by a (minimal) local GAD of $F$.
-Therefore, the local GAD-rank of $F$ agrees with its local cactus rank, so $F$ has at most $d^n$ minimal supports by \Cref{prop:FinitelyManyMinimalSupports}, which are precisely the supports of minimal local apolar schemes to $F$. \end{proof}
+Therefore, the local GAD-rank of $F$ agrees with its local cactus rank, and the minimal local apolar schemes to $F$ arise from minimal local GADs, which are at most $d^n$ by \Cref{prop:FinitelyManyMinimalSupports}. \end{proof}